Polymer/old-docs-site/app/2.0/start/toolbox/deploy.md

 * A bundled, minified build with a service worker.
 ES6 code is served as-is.
 This build is for browsers that can handle ES6 code.
 * An unbundled, minified build with a service worker.
 ES6 code is served as-is.
 This build is for browsers that support HTTP/2 push.

-These builds are configured in the `builds` object in `polymer.json`, a configuration file in the root project directory.
+These builds are configured in the `builds` object in `polymer.json`, a configuration file in the root project folder.

-{.caption `polymer.json`}
+polymer.json { .caption}
 ```
 ...
 "builds": [